RossiEduardo/YoutubeChannelsCrawler/README.md

 ### Step 2: Configure Your Script

 Open the index.js file in a text editor.
 Make sure to check and configure any variables or parameters inside the script, such as login credentials or file paths.

-#### Important:
-    - You need to put your google account credentials at in function `login_to_google( )` at `index.js`;
+- You need to put your google account credentials in the format `email,password` at `emails.txt`;
 - This script use CapSolver to solver the reCaptcha.
 You need to have a API KEY of CapSolver and input it at `CapSolver.Browser.Extension/assets/config.js`

 ### Step 3: Run the Script